AdManteza/myClinic/README.md

 # README

-An Patients Management App for clinics
+A Patients Management App for Clinics

 * Ruby version 2.5.1
 * Rails 5.2.0